anhinga/JuliaCon2021-poster/README.md

 Then one could investigate whether this change would be an improvement.

+See the `RFP-draft` subdirectory for this "Request for Plot":
+**is softmax cross-normalization of values fruitful in Transformers?**

 ---

 I might keep adding subdirectories to this repository with additional material.